drakhart/ha-super-soco-custom/README.md

 - Agreement (SIM card validity) start and end time
 - Image URLs for both the vehicle and its logo
 - Switches to enable/disable native tracking history and push notifications
-- And some unclear entities (if you decode their meaning please share, thanks!):
-  - Accumulative rim
-  - Lock

 *&ast; These entities include extra attributes with more details.*